vlad-timofeev/cache_service/README.md

 This is a simple caching service with similarities to Memcached.
 It it able store custom objects by key.
 Supported commands are: `set`, `get`, and `del`.
 It is a concurrent, single-threaded program written in Python.
 The program does not depend on any third-party libraries, it uses only the standard library.
 Upon running it acts as a server that accepts TCP connections.

 The cache supports setting a limit to the number of items stored based on LRU strategy.
 It also features TTL support for added/replaced items.
-Item keys are strings, and item values are stored as bytes - can be any type of data.
+The item keys are strings, and the item values are stored as bytes - can be any type of data.

 ## Configuration and launch